BgeeDB/bgee-unil/src/markdown/support/expression-comparison/expression-comparison.md

 ### Result sorting

-By default, the results are sorted by anatomical entities with highest conservation of expression between the provided genes and highest expression level.
+By default, the results are sorted by anatomical entities with the highest conservation of expression between the provided genes and the highest expression level.
 Therefore the sorting is based on multiple columns:

 * descending order of "conservation score"
 * then ascending order of "genes with absence of expression"